 Lunch on its own will tack on an extra 755 calories to the day.

 When nighttime rolls around, you have to be prepared for a massive dinner.
 We’re talking about piling up an entire plate with grilled chicken and starchy carbs.

 This is what dinner is going to look like for you:

 - Tomato Orzo Soup with crushed crackers (or stew instead)

-- Grilled chicken: This is going to be a lot of grilled chicken, once again.
+- Grilled chicken: Once again, there’s going to be a lot of grilled chicken.
 Feel free to add something for better flavoring, like mango ginger salsa.

 - Starchy carbs: A good amount of your plate is going to be carbs.
 That can be anything, like pasta or mashed sweet potatoes with cinnamon or butter.

 - Fiber: Don’t forget to add some vegetables onto your plate to finish off the meal.
 Corn, Brussel sprouts, and broccoli are great choices.

 - Seltzer water: This is a great way to keep up with your water intake if you find the taste and consistency of water to be bland.